In Yemen, stricken Aden resists Houthi fighters' advance

 Saudi Arabia says defending the "Aden government" is their operation's main objective, but two weeks into street battles between armed residents and the Houthis backed up by army units, the city at the crux of Yemen's future now fights for its life with no government, no president and no army.

-In their absence, the defence of the city is often a do-it-yourself affair, with residents looting whatever weaponry the turmoil of war makes available.
+In their absence, the defense of the city is often a do-it-yourself affair, with residents looting whatever weaponry the turmoil of war makes available.

 "Average people -- doctors, teachers and workers -- took the weapons to defend themselves," said Mohammed al-Makawi, a local activist.